airswap/airswap-protocols/contracts/indexer/README.md

 [AirSwap](https://www.airswap.io/) is a peer-to-peer trading network for Ethereum tokens.
 This package contains the AirSwap `Indexer` that Traders use to manage their "intent to trade" on the AirSwap Network.

+#### :bulb: TODO

+- Consider adding a filter to `getIntents` to for example select only one kind of locator.

 ## Features

 ### Peer Discovery